-In this article we will discuss how to do Dog Pose Yoga, which is also known as Urdhva Mukha Svanasana.
+In this article we will discuss how to do Urdhva Mukha Svanasana its benefits, contraindications, this asana is also known as Upward Facing Dog Pose.
 ‘Urdhva Mukha’ in the Sanskrit language means ‘having face upwards’ and ‘Svana’ means a ‘dog’.
 The pose resembles a stretching dog having its head up in the air, thus the name.

 Urdhva Mukha Svanasana is also an important part of the Surya Namaskar.
 In this pose, the entire body weight comes on the palms and top of the feet.
 So the proper alignment of the wrists under the shoulders and pulling back of shoulder blades to open chest is very important.